 Your idea absolutely should be something you’re excited about.
 But it should be balanced with and informed by the reality of your potential audience’s needs.

-Here are a few things to consider when analyzing the viability of your niche idea:
+Here are a few tips to exercise when analyzing the viability of your niche idea:

 - Your niche or sub-niche is narrow enough that you don’t have to compete with big competitors or thought leaders in the field (or at least only a very small number of them).

-- Avoid saturated markets by niching in further or combining offers in truly unique ways to make your offerings one-of-a-kind and specialized.
+- Exercise avoiding saturated markets by niching in further or combining offers in truly unique ways to make your offerings one-of-a-kind and specialized.